Sebastix/ligess/README.md

 If the private key and relay are configured, running `node showWalletConnectQR.js` will generate a QR code of this connection string that can be scanned by a mobile app.

 For extra security, it's possible to require authentication on the relay connection.
-When using Amethyst, it will authenticate using the keys of the logged in user.
+When using Amethyst or Nostter, it will authenticate using the keys of the logged in user.
 To enforce this, set the pubkey of that user with `LIGESS_NOSTR_WALLET_CONNECT_PUBLIC_KEY`.

-Damus is currently untested.

 ##### Budget limitations
 Ligess has a mandatory budget configuration for Nostr Wallet Connect.
 This limits the amounts of a single zap, and of hour and day spends: